 Above 55°C (131°F), the partially crystalline structure is lost, granules absorb further water, swell and pass to a disorganized structure, that is, starch gelatinization occurs, by which starch assumes an amorphous structure more easily attachable by alpha-amylase.

 In granules, starch is present in association with proteins, many of which are hydrophobic, that means with low affinity for water.
-This association have the effect to hinder the interaction, in the intestinal lumen, between alpha-amylase, a polar protein, and the polysaccharides making up starch granules.
+This association have the effect to hinder the interaction, in the intestinal lumen, between alpha-amylase, a polar protein, and the carbohydrates making up starch granules.

 The physical processes to which cereals undergo before being eaten, such as milling or heating for several minutes, change the relationship between starch and the associated proteins, making it more available to α-amylase action.